 So even if you are a novice with just a basic kitchen set up, just go ahead and give this recipe a try.
 I am sure you will cook an awesome chicken curry!

-The entire dish is slow cooked that is what makes this chicken curry uniquely delicious & flavorful.
+The entire dish is slow cooked, that’s what makes this chicken curry uniquely delicious & flavorful.

 How to make chicken curry

-4. Saute ginger garlic until the raw smell disappears completely.
+4. Saute ginger garlic for about 2 to 3 minutes or until the raw smell disappears completely.

 6. Next fry until the tomatoes turn completely mushy and the raw smell has gone.